lebrunthibault/lebrunthibault.github.io/content/post/software-development-principles.md

 ---

+> This is a opinionated and structured list of thoughts about software development and what techniques I feel leads to strong code.
+>
+> OO -> dynamic language -> Python / PHP
+>
-> This is a opinionated and structured list of thoughts about development and what techniques I feel leads to strong code.
-It has a focus on what I would call "static code", that is how a codebase answering to a given problem should look like in the end.
-Not how you get there (development methods, prototyping ..) nor how to test / deploy / maintain code.
-It's a work in progress.
+> It has a focus on what I would call "static code", that is how a codebase answering to a given problem should look like at release time.
+Not how you get there (development methods, prototyping ..) nor how to test / release / maintain code.
+>
+> It's a work in progress.
 >
 > <br/>
 >